lichkitsch/campaigns/short.md

 # *DNDuet* Core
 *DNDuet* (Dramatic Narrative Duet) is a framework for building tabletop RPGs for one narrator and one player.
 The narrator describes the world and events of the story while the player controls the protagonist.

-When the player faces an obstacle they describe their intention and action.

 | Trait | Abbr. | Description |
 | ---:|:---:|:--- |